r-lyeh-archived/bundle/README.md

 bundle
 ======

-- Bundle is a lightweight C++ compression library that provides interface for ZIP, LZMA, LZIP, LZ4 and SHOCO algorithms.
+- Bundle is a lightweight C++ compression library that provides interface for ZIP, LZMA, LZIP, ZPAQ, LZ4 and SHOCO algorithms.
 - Bundle is easy to integrate, comes in an amalgamated distribution.
 - Bundle is tiny.
 All dependencies included.
 Self-contained.
 - Bundle is cross-platform.